 Day 1 – Boothbay Harbor to Pemaquid Point

-Leaders will collect you in Portland, ME on the 1st morning for the one hour transfer to Boothbay Harbor.
+Leaders will meet you at the visitor’s center in downtown Portland, ME on the 1st morning of the tour for the one-hour transfer to Boothbay Harbor.
 We begin our trip cycling stunning Ocean Point before pedaling to the charming village of Damariscotta.
 We end our day at the Pemaquid Point Lighthouse, where we enjoy a welcome wine and cheese reception before dinner at the elegant Bradley Inn.

 - Lodging: The Bradley Inn

 - Meals: Dinner